JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/DHCP Attacks and Mitigation.md

 	- Port Security:
 		- What?
 			- Port security helps mitigate DHCP starvation attacks by limiting the number of MAC addresses on a switch port.
-This can prevent attackers
+This can prevent attackers from flooding the DHCP server with fake request

+	- Dynamic ARP Inspection (DAI):
+		- What?
+			- DAI prevents ARP sp